amorten/CarND-LaneLines-P1/README.md

 [P1.ipynb](P1.ipynb).

-As part of the project I wrote a writeup,
+As part of the project I created a write-up,

 [writeup.md](writeup.md),